NameNolen/LiteratureView/README.md

 # LiteratureView
-Django app for manage literature and RSS Feed.
+Django website for manage literature and RSS Feed.

 # Note
 * Better use latest django version 2.1